phatak-dev/blog/_posts/2017-02-17-scaling-spark-with-kubernetes-part-3.md

 {%  endhighlight %}

 Now you have successfully ran the deployment.
+You can run multiple copies of the container just by increasing the replicas count.

 ### Conclusion
 Now we know the major compute abstractions of the kubernetes.
 Use deployment abstraction even when you need single pod.
 It makes things much cleaner.